FairwindsOps/insights-docs/docs/configure/ci/configuration.md

 Specifically, the `fairwinds-insights.yaml` file must provide the location of configuration files and images you would like to scan.

-Below is a full list of options available in `fairwinds-insights.yaml`.
+> If you are looking to setup Insights CI for the first time, please visit our [Insights CI Installation documentation](/installation/ci/insights-ci-script).

 ## Configuration Options for Fairwinds-insights.yaml
-These are high-level options for the Insights CI integration.
+Below is a full list of options available in `fairwinds-insights.yaml`.

 * `options.organization` - String - the name of your organization in Insights
 * `options.hostname` - String - the host of the Insights instance to send results to.
 Default `https://insights.fairwinds.com`
 * `options.setExitCode` - Boolean - whether to set a non-zero exit code if issues are found.
 Default `false`